syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Zooming-and-panning.md

 # Zooming and Panning in .NET MAUI Chart (SfCartesianChart)

-[SfCartesianChart](https://npmci.syncfusion.com/maui/api/development/maui-charts/api/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1) allows you to zoom the chart area with the help of the zoom feature.
+`SfCartesianChart` allows you to zoom the chart area with the help of the zoom feature.
 This behavior is mostly used to view the data point in the specific area, when there are large number of data points inside the chart.

 Zooming and panning provides you to take a close-up look of the data point plotted in the series

 ## Enable Zooming

-To enable the zooming and panning in the chart, create an instance of [ChartZoomPanBehavior](https://npmci.syncfusion.com/maui/api/development/maui-charts/api/Syncfusion.Maui.Charts.ChartZoomPanBehavior.html?tabs=tabid-1) and add it to the `ChartBehaviors` collection of [SfCartesianChart](https://npmci.syncfusion.com/maui/api/development/maui-charts/api/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1).
+To enable the zooming and panning in the chart, create an instance of `ChartZoomPanBehavior` and add it to the `ChartBehaviors` collection of `SfCartesianChart`.

 {% tabs %}